umarbrowser/Dev2025/README.md

 Ensure categories in the CSV already exist in the system to avoid import errors.

-## 🔒 Security Notes
-- Password hashing, input validation, and CSRF protection should be enforced before going to production.
-- Store sensitive configuration outside version control (environment variables or secure config files).
-- Consider HTTPS-only cookies and stricter session lifetimes for deployment.

-## 📄 License
-Specify a license that matches your distribution goals (e.g., MIT, Apache-2.0).
-Add the full text in a `LICENSE` file when ready.

 ## 👥 Original Team
 Esther · Anas · Manga